 2) Liability Will Be the Primary Battle

 In order to win a personal injury case, the lawyer must prove that the liability for the accident falls primarily on the other party.
-There are times when a person is injured, but their injuries were not actually caused by the negligence of another party or they were partially responsible for the accident.
+There are times when a person is injured, but their common car accident injuries were not actually caused by the negligence of another party or they were partially responsible for the accident.
 If the lawyer must put a heavier than normal focus in order to prove liability, that is less focus that goes towards your injuries.
 This will affect the amount of money recovered either by a settlement or at trial.

 In Texas, your contribution or level of fault for the accident needs to be less than 50%.
 If your level of responsibility for the accident is found to be 50% or more, you will not be able to recover damages.
 Further, for every percentage point a jury finds you to be at fault, that percentage is deducted from the total recoverable amount.
 If liability is not reasonably clear and gathering evidence to prove liability will be difficult or not likely to be found at a high percentage, the lawyer may choose to decline your case.

 Every person’s injuries suffered in a car wreck will have a negative impact on that person’s life.
 However, high settlement amounts are typically rewarded when a victim’s injuries are both very severe and life-altering.
 While your injuries impact your quality of life, a jury may not be willing to compensate you for injuries which the jury views as not being objectively severe enough.
 If a lawyer feels your injuries would not appear severe in the eyes of others, he or she may not want to take your case.
 A lawyer has to weigh the costs of developing a testimony with the expected return on the case.
 If the costs exceed the expected return on the case, a lawyer will most likely decline your case.